A comparative tour through the simulation algorithms for max-stable processes: Specialties for Brown-Resnick processes

 While $N_a$ can be obtained directly from $\Gamma_1$ and $V_1$, simulation of the random times $N_X$ and $N_\Gamma$ is more sophisticated.
 For the simulation of $N_\Gamma$, \citet{lbdm16} make use of the fact that $\{\Gamma_n - cn\}_{n \in \NN}$ is a random walk with positive drift.
 An algorithm is provided that subsequently samples the times when the random walk crosses zero.
 Due to its positive drift the process will finally stay positive.
 To obtain $N_X$, all so-called \emph{record-breaking} times $\eta_1 < \eta_2 < \ldots$, i.e.\ all $\eta \in \NN$ such that

 are subsequently simulated.
-From the finiteness of all moments of $\max_{i=1,\ldots,N} V(\bm x_i)$, it follows that the number of record-breaking times is almost surely finite.
+The finiteness of all moments of $\max_{i=1,\ldots,N} V(\bm x_i)$ implies that the number of record-breaking times is almost surely finite.
 Consequently, the record-breakers algorithm requires an almost surely finite number of simulations of log-Gaussian processes $V_i$ to obtain a realization of the Brown-Resnick process $Z$.

+\begin{remark} On a practical note, \cite{lbdm16} also provide guidance on how to choose the parameters $a,c \in (0,1)$ and $C > 0$.
+However, there is an additional parameter $\delta \in (0,1)$ involved, where the practical implications of this choice and its interplay with the other parameters are still open. \end{remark}